gasperTheGhost/Yoga-520-Hackintosh/README.md

 5. Audio was enabled with AppleALC.kext and layout ID 15
 6. TrackPad support was enabled with [VoodooI2C.kext and VoodooI2CHID.kext](https://github.com/alexandred/VoodooI2C) and [patching the DSDT](https://voodooi2c.github.io/#Installation/Preparing%20your%20machine%20for%20VoodooI2C) with Windows 10 patch in MaciACL
 7. Hibernation was fixed by setting hibernationmode to 25 in [Hackintool 2.6.9](https://www.tonymacx86.com/threads/release-hackintool-v2-6-9.254559/)
+8. Battery and charging indication was enabled using [RehabMan's ACPIBatteryManager.kext](https://github.com/RehabMan/OS-X-ACPI-Battery-Driver), which also seemed to enable full TrackPad support (before this right click and tap to click did not work)